Maintenance works across the MIA

 We appreciate that many customers like to control weeds on land adjacent to their property, which may include areas around MI infrastructure.
 If you are considering weed control on MI land, please contact us first we can work together.

-Access our Weed Management fact sheet here for more information.
+Access our weed management fact sheet below for more information.